Curvature criterion for vanishing of group cohomology: Introduction

 We start by introducing some terminology regarding simplicial complexes.
 Throughout, $X$ will denote a simplicial complex and $X(i)$ will denote the set of the $i$-dimensional simplices of $X$ (and we will use the convention that $X(-1) = \lbrace \emptyset \rbrace$).
 Below, we will use the following definitions: \begin{itemize} \item The simplicial complex $X$ is called \textit{pure $n$-dimensional} if the top-dimensional simplices in $X$ are of dimension $n$ and every simplex in $X$ is contained in an $n$-dimensional simplex. \item A pure $n$-dimensional simplicial complex $X$ is called \textit{gallery connected} if for every $\sigma, \sigma ' \in X(n)$, there is a sequence of $n$-dimensional simplices $\sigma = \sigma_1,..., \sigma_k = \sigma'$ such that for every $i$, $\sigma_i \cap \sigma_{i+1}$ is a simplex of dimension $n-1$. \item A pure $n$-dimensional simplicial complex $X$ is called $(n+1)$-\textit{partite} (or colorable) if there are disjoint sets of vertices $S_0,...,S_n$ of $X$ called \textit{the sides of $X$} such that every $\sigma \in X(n)$ has exactly one vertex in each side. \item For a $(n+1)$-partite simplicial complex $X$ with sides $S_0,...,S_n$, we define \textit{a type function}, denoted $\type : X \rightarrow 2^{\lbrace 0,...,n \rbrace}$, by $\type (\tau) = \lbrace i : \tau \cap S_i \neq \emptyset \rbrace$. \item For a simplex $\sigma \in X$, the \textit{link of $\sigma$}, denoted $X_\sigma$ is the simplicial complex defined as $X_\sigma = \lbrace \tau \in X : \tau \cap \sigma = \emptyset, \tau \cup \sigma \in X \rbrace$ (by this definition, $X_\emptyset = X$).
 Note that if $X$ is pure $n$-dimensional and $(n+1)$-partite, then for every $\sigma \in X(i)$, $X_\sigma$ is pure $(n-i-1)$-dimensional and $(n-i)$-partite. \end{itemize}

-Following Dymara and Januszkiewicz \cite{Dymara}, we work in the following setup: let $n \geq 2$ and $X$ be a pure $n$-dimensional, $(n+1)$-partite simplicial complex with sides $S_0,...,S_n$ and let $G$ be a group.
+Following Dymara and Januszkiewicz \cite{Dymara}, we work in the following setup: let $n \geq 2$ and $X$ be a pure $n$-dimensional, $(n+1)$-partite simplicial complex with sides $S_0,...,S_n$ and let $G$ be a closed subgroup of $\Aut(X)$ with respect to the compact-open topology.
 We consider the following properties for the couple $(X,G)$: \begin{enumerate}[label=($\mathcal{B}${{\arabic*}})] \item All the $1$-dimensional links are finite. \item All the links of dimension $\geq 1$ are gallery connected. \item All the links are either finite or contractible (including $X$ itself). \item The group $G$ acts simplicially on $X$, such that the action is transitive on $X(n)$ and type preserving, i.e., for every $\tau \in X$ and every $g \in G$, $\type (\tau) = \type (g.\tau)$. \end{enumerate}

 Next, we define the cosine matrix of $X$ that will play a central role in our criterion for vanishing of cohomology.
 In order to do so, we first recall some basic facts regarding simple random walks on graphs.
 For a finite graph $(V,E)$, the simple random walk on $(V,E)$ is an operator $M: \ell^2 (V) \rightarrow \ell^2 (V)$ defined as